yvesmartindestaillades/DREEM_Herschlag/README.md

 ### Fill in config.yml

-- Download the `config-template.yml` template at the root of this repo.
+- Download the `template_config.yml` template at the root of this repo, or generate it with ``dreem_herschlag --generate_templates``
-- You may rename your file `my_config.yml` or whatever sounds good to you.
+- You may rename your file `my_config.yml` or whatever sounds good to you, so that you don't overwrite it.
 - Open the file and follow the fill-in instructions.

 ### RUN!